 - Necessary information

 If you’re already offering this to your readers – great.
-If not, here are some tips and tricks that’ll make sure your emails are the ones people are clicking on – and interacting with.
+Effective emails are a key part of customer satisfaction, just like your choice of 3PL or how you manage returns.
+Still need a little help?
+Here are some tips and tricks that’ll make sure your emails are the ones people are clicking on – and interacting with.

 Creating Catchy Email Subject Lines